Tech-at-DU/BotShop-iOS/P01-Xcode-Setup/content.md

 Now remove any instances of Main that appears by clicking on the minus `( - )` symbol.

-Otherwise, you can right click and 'delete', remember to always click ```Move to Trash``` when any instances from the project.
+Otherwise, you can right click the cell and select 'delete', remember to always click ```Move to Trash``` with any instances from the project.

 # Creating a Main Controller Programmatically